-- Are managers trained about how to recognize off-the-clock work and what disciplinary actions to take if find employees working off-the-clock?
+- Are managers trained how to recognize off-the-clock work and what disciplinary actions to take if finding employees working off-the-clock?

 - Does the company’s time keeping system round employee’s time?

-- If so, is the rounding policy compliant with the law? (note that meal breaks cannot be rounded pursuant to Donohue v.
+- If so, is the rounding policy compliant with the law?
+Employers should note that meal breaks cannot be rounded pursuant to Donohue v.
 AMN Services, and whether California employers may use time rounding at all is currently being reviewed by the California Supreme Court.
 Employers are cautioned about using time rounding given these cases.

 - Are meal and rest period policies set out in handbook and employees routinely reminded of policies?